Sparky

 • Cutting at edges, doorways, and around fixed elements

-• Movement joints at doorways, substrate changes, and at maximum 4.5m intervals per AS 3958
+• Movement joints at doorways, substrate changes, and at maximum 4.5m intervals per AS 3958.
+These flexible silicone-filled gaps absorb thermal expansion and substrate movement, preventing tiles from cracking or tenting.

 • Cleanup and waste disposal

 Materials (tiles, adhesive, levelling compound, grout) typically account for 35–45% of the total.
-Labour makes up the rest and scales with floor preparation complexity and tile pattern.
+Labour makes up the rest and scales with floor preparation complexity, tile size, and pattern.

 What Affects the Cost